klavins/ECEP520/week_6/README.md

     // Then assert something about f.value();
     ```
+    Make sure that if the user requests a list of weights that is longer than the capacity of the channel, that you adjust the capacity.
+Do this in the `init()` method of `Filter`.

     By the way, you can generate raundom numbers using the [rand](http://www.cplusplus.com/reference/cstdlib/rand/) function availale in `stdlib`.
 You will need to convert the integer to a double and scale it using `RAND_MAX`.
 1. Read the documentation on the [tuple](http://www.cplusplus.com/reference/tuple/tuple/?kw=tuple) template in C++.
 The goal of this exercise to a method that lists information about the processes in the manager, much like the `ps waux` listing in UNIX.
 In particular, write a Manager method
     ```c++